dfinity/nns-dapp/HOWTO.md

 ### Verify that the new proposal type an NNS function

-All the NNS functions are defined [here](https://github.com/dfinity/ic/blame/master/rs/nns/governance/src/gen/ic_nns_governance.pb.v1.rs#:~:text=pub%20enum%20NnsFunction%20%7B).
+All the NNS functions are defined under `pub enum NnsFunction {` [here](https://github.com/dfinity/ic/blame/master/rs/nns/governance/src/gen/ic_nns_governance.pb.v1.rs#:~:text=pub%20enum%20NnsFunction%20%7B).
 Check towards the bottom of the list of NNS functions to find the new type.
 Note down its name and number.
 For example `BitcoinSetConfig = 39`.

 **Note**: If the above link is broken because the file has moved, [here](https://github.com/dfinity/ic/blob/509b1e62ba94014246c019fb26bba404f25adabd/rs/nns/governance/src/gen/ic_nns_governance.pb.v1.rs#L3102) is an old version to track down what happened.